 Jennifer Olson Curry

-Jennifer Olson Curry is the Senior Donor Relations Officer at the Oregon Community Foundation.
+Jennifer Olson Curry is the Director of Giving Strategies at the Oregon Community Foundation.
 She helps…View Profile

 Laura Winter previously served as Vice President for Donor Relations at The Oregon Community Foundation (OCF),…View Profile